 You must notify the Governor's Office of your exempt rulemaking per the Governor's Office administrative rule review policy, GOV-PLCY.
 By this time, you should have had your rules reviewed and approved by your chain of command.
-Your next step is to submit the Preliminary Proposal Form GOV-PRLM signed by your director or commissioner when you are ready to move the expedited rules forward.
-The agency does not have to wait for Governor's Office approval to proceed.
+Your next step is to submit the Preliminary Proposal Form GOV-PRLM signed by your director or commissioner when you are ready to move the exempt rules forward.
+Except for controversial rules, the agency does not have to wait for Governor's Office approval to proceed.

-If you are uncertain about moving forward without the Governor's approval, you should discuss it with the Governor's Legislative Coordinator, but the Governor's Office's current practice is not to issue formal approval.
+If you are uncertain about moving forward without the Governor's approval, you should discuss it with the Governor's Policy Advisor.